Hapi-iz/Drc-pdf-cracker/README.md

 **Solution**:
 - Ensure that the wordlist you are using is large enough.
 - Try reducing the number of threads (`-mp` flag) if the tool hangs due to resource limitations.
-- Use the verbose flag (`-v`) to check the current status of the brute-forcing process.

 ### Issue 4: **PDF is not being cracked**
 **Solution**: